Prepare Your Home For Retirement.

 The classic 30-year-old, let's call him Justin from now on, spends most of his at work.

-Unlike him, since he retired, the 67-year-old - The main character of our article - let's call him John from now on, spends most of his time at home.
-As a result, His house is supposed to be more prepared for a prolonged stay.
+Unlike him, since he retired, John -our 67-year-old protagonist - spends most of his time at home.
+As a result, his house is supposed to be more prepared for a prolonged stay.

-Well, First and foremost, John must organize his house to be more prepared and adapted for an extended stay.
+First and foremost, John must organize his house to be more prepared and adapt to an extended stay.

-His home products/furniture intended for short-term use must be replaced with more durable and suitable for prolonged use.
+His home products/furniture intended for short-term use must be replaced with more durable furniture suitable for prolonged use.

-The above is just one example, but the guiding principle is pretty straightforward.
+The above is just one example, but the guiding principle is clear and focused.
 Now that he is retired, John must create a home environment that will allow him more frequent and comfortable use.
+This reiteration of the guiding principle will help John and the audience stay clear and focused on preparing their home for retirement.

 Jhon must create a home environment that will allow him for more frequent and comfortable everyday use since, as mentioned, His time at home is much more frequent now that he is retired.